Violeta

 Notable People Named Violeta

-Violeta Autumn was a Peruvian-born American architect and artist known for her work in Organic Architecture, winery designs, and her contributions to the city of Sausalito, California.
+Violeta Autumn was a Peruvian-American architect and artist celebrated for her Organic Architecture, civic leadership in Sausalito, and diverse creative works.

-Violeta Riaubiškytė-Tarasovienė is a Lithuanian singer and show host known for her work on "Penktadienio muzikos šou" and "Padainuokim!" alongside her husband Vilius Tarasovas.
+Violeta Riaubiškytė-Tarasovienė is a Lithuanian singer and show host who co-hosted music programs with Edmundas Kučinskas and her husband Vilius Tarasovas.

-Violeta Urmanavičiūtė-Urmana is a renowned Lithuanian opera singer known for her leading mezzo-soprano and soprano roles in opera houses across Europe and North America.
+Violeta Urmanavičiūtė-Urmana is a Lithuanian opera singer acclaimed for her leading mezzo-soprano and soprano performances across Europe and North America.

-Violeta Rivas - Ana María Francisca Adinolfi was an Argentine singer and actress, famous for her participation in the music program El Club del Clan.
+Violeta Rivas - Ana María Francisca Adinolfi was an Argentine singer and actress famed for her participation in the music program El Club del Clan.

-Violeta Retamoza is a Mexican professional golfer who has competed on the Futures Tour and the LPGA Tour.
+Violeta Retamoza is a former professional golfer from Mexico who played on the Futures Tour and LPGA Tour.

-Violeta Luna is a renowned Ecuadorian poet, essayist, professor, and literary critic.
+Violeta Luna is an Ecuadorian poet, essayist, professor, and literary critic.

-Violeta Urtizberea is an Argentine actress who collaborated with her father in the 2012 telenovela Graduados.
+Violeta Urtizberea, an Argentine actress, worked with her father in the 2012 telenovela Graduados.

-Violeta Tsvetkova is a retired Bulgarian middle-distance runner known for her specialization in the 800 meters.
+Violeta Tsvetkova is a retired Bulgarian middle-distance runner who competed in the 800 metres.

-Violeta Spirovska is a Macedonian footballer known for her role as a midfielder on the North Macedonia national team.
+Violeta Spirovska is a Macedonian midfielder for the national team.

-Violeta Avilés Álvarez is a Mexican politician who served as Deputy of the LXI Legislature of the Mexican Congress representing Oaxaca from 2010 to 2012.
+Violeta Avilés Álvarez is a Mexican PRI politician who served as a deputy for Oaxaca's first district from 2010 to 2012.

 Isha Chatterjee